ClickHouse/ClickHouse/docs/en/query_language/select.md

     EventTime <= ts_upper_bound
 ```

-Пример 3: Using results of scalar subquery
+Example 3: Using results of scalar subquery
 (this example would return TOP 10 of most huge tables)
 ```
 WITH